civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

 list of contacts (maybe with their names spelled differently or with a different email address).

-Some examples of scenario's where duplicate contacts can enter your
+Some examples of scenarios where duplicate contacts can enter your
 database:

 -   When an administrator or user creates a new contact through the